ruchisahota/gaia/v1/doc/documentation.md

 #### `commonName (string)`

-CommonName (CN) for the user certificate
+CommonName (CN) for the user certificate.

 | Characteristics | Value  |
 | -               | -:     |